-Parent Year – Calendar year an individual returns the South Fork McKenzie River to spawn
+Parent Year – Calendar year an individual returns to the South Fork McKenzie River to spawn

 Potential Offspring – Any NOR individual sampled in the South Fork McKenzie that remains in the dataset after genotype quality filtering

 Progeny – sometimes used in place of offspring in NSNT report.
 DON’T USE.